Xbow System Lectures

 The Four Tool Boxes Analogy

-- The Surgery Tool Box
+1. The Surgery Tool Box

-Braces to straighten the teeth and place the front teeth and lips in an ideal position, followed by surgery to lengthen the lower jaw, is often the best option to correct the bite and balance the appearance of the nose, lips, and chin. - The Traditional Treatment Tool Box
+Braces to straighten the teeth and place the front teeth and lips in an ideal position, followed by surgery to lengthen the lower jaw, is often the best option to correct the bite and balance the appearance of the nose, lips, and chin.

 Braces and the extraction of two upper teeth are used to retract or “pull back” the upper front teeth to correct the bite and camouflage the small or receding lower jaw and chin.
 We call this Class II compensation.
 This is a good choice if the upper front teeth are crowded or protruding.
-The down side of this treatment is it can result in loss of upper lip fullness. - The Crossbow Tool Box
+The downside of this treatment is that it can result in the loss of upper lip fullness.

 The Crossbow Class II Corrector shares the correction between the upper and lower teeth.
 It moves upper teeth back and lower teeth forward.
 This minimizes the retraction of the upper front teeth and upper lip.
 This is another type of Class II compensation.
-It is meant to be used in a growing patient, and works best if the patient is in their growth spurt.
-The down side is that it still moves the upper lip back, just not as much as traditional extraction treatment.
-It also moves the lower lip forward, which can be a plus or a minus.
-Even if surgery is the best option, most patients still choose the Crossbow Tool Box, to avoid surgery and extractions.
-Sometimes the Crossbow is not a good option, especially if the patient is finished growing, or if the lower front teeth are crowded or protruded, or if the lower lip is protruded. - The Class II Elastic Tool Box
+It is meant to be used in a growing patient and works best if the patient has a growth spurt.
+The downside is that it still moves the upper lip back, just not as much as traditional extraction treatment.
+It also moves the lower lip forward, a plus or a minus.
+Even if surgery is the best option, most patients still choose the Crossbow Tool Box to avoid surgery and extractions.
+Sometimes, the Crossbow is not a good option, especially if the patient is finished growing, if the lower front teeth are crowded or protruded, or if the lower lip protruded.

 Dr. Higgins is a clinical assistant professor at the University of British Columbia.
 More information can be found on the Crossbow website at www.crossboworthodontic.com.